-The incremental assessed value of property in the redevelopment area was \$33,827,360 in fiscal year 2006-07, and has increased to \$52,530,145 for fiscal year 2007-08.
+The incremental assessed value of property in the redevelopment area was \$52,530,145 in fiscal year 2007-08, and has increased to \$53,292,212 for fiscal year 2008-09.

 Between October 2004 and September 2005, four retail businesses opened in the redevelopment area: Target Department Store, Bridal Evening & Prom dress store, PetsMart Store and Toyota - Berkeley.
 The Bridal Evening & Prom dress store closed in 2007.
-The Toyota auto service location began displaying used autos for sale in October 2007, and it is anticipated that local sales tax revenue will be generated by this activity.
+The Toyota auto service location began displaying used autos for sale in October 2007.
+During the current fiscal year, no new businesses were opened in the redevelopment area.